sheepworrier/bhdbsl/rules.md

 ### The Bill Ashdown Memorial Trophy - Billiard Team Handicap

 There will be three players per side, the same as a normal league match.
 Players may only be those registered with the league for that team.
-Players will play off the same Handicap as that which they play in the League.
-Each game shall be played over a 50 minute time limit and whichever player has the highest score after 50 minutes will be awarded a 1 point win for their team.
+Players will play off the an adjusted Handicap from that which they play in the League.
+Players with a handicap below zero are unchanged; players with a handicap above zero have their handicap adjusted upwards by 20%.
+Each game shall be played over a 60 minute time limit and whichever player has the highest score after 60 minutes will be awarded a 1 point win for their team.
 In the event of a tie, 5 minutes extra time will be played.
 Overall points and pts.
 Won must both be recorded on the card

 The Finals of the League Competitions will be held at a venue and on a date to be decided by the Management Committee.
 Referees will be provided for these matches and the presentation of all League trophies will normally follow the completion of these matches.
 No Player shall proceed with the Semi-final stage of a Competition, if at the date of the Semi-final, he or they know they are not available to play on the Final Date, which is printed in the handbook.